 If you want more luxury and/or French allure, check in at one of the luxury country retreats (with spa) south of Paris.
 Also within easy reach of Le Golf National.
 Because hey, we do love castles and manor houses.
 Like the Waldorf Astoria Trianon Palace where both Ryder cup teams will stay.
 Or Chateau d’ Augerville close to Fontainebleau.

 Dutch golf travel agent Golf and Country travel specializes in custom-made luxury golf travel and offers a variety of golf trips that include tee times on the Albatros course of Le Golf National.
 To step in the footsteps of the famous Ryder Cup 2018 players.

 To complete this golf trip, let’s add some culture into the mix.
 You simply can’t be that close to the most megalomania palace of all times, Chateau de Versailles, and nót pay a visit.
 So, a welcome change from boogies and shanks, only 20 minutes from Le Golf National.
 It was my first time visit and I am still in awe.
 It is hard to process these evocative extremes in size, mirrors, marble, gold and crystal.

-I’ve blocked September 28-30 in my diary, anticipating to watch the Ryder Cup 2018 tournament with local knowledge this time.
+I am glued to the tv and watch the Ryder Cup 2018 with local knowledge this time.
 This definitely adds an extra dimension.
 Let’s hope that it will be European team captain Thomas Bjørn who will be thrown – tradition! – in the water after the winning putt.
 Water enough around the 18th green.
 Go team Europe!!

 My stay and play at Le Golf National was by invitation on behalf of Chapter Fifty.
 We only accept invites that answer positive to the question: “does it match our lifestyle?”.
 I will not promote or review anything that I would not wear, eat, sleep or see myself.
 Authenticity is very important to me.
 Words, photos and opinions are my own.